-Beaudesert high school student Riley Day has already run against dual world record holder Usain Bolt and the reigning world 200m champion Dafne Schippers in her track career.
+Born on March 30, 2000, Beaudesert prodigy, Riley Day has already run against dual world record holder Usain Bolt and the reigning world 200m champion Dafne Schippers in her track career.

-The 17-year-old (30 March 2000) from Beaudesert in Queensland was the star of Nitro Athletics earlier in the year and recently made her senior debut in the 200m heats at the world championships in London.
+Riley was the star of Nitro Athletics in 2017 and recently made her senior debut in the 200m heats at the world championships in London.

-At such a young age Day’s personal bests of 11.59 sec over 100m and 23.26 for her favoured 200m are world-class, which was highlighted with a silver and gold medal at the Commonwealth Youth Games.
+At such a young age, Day competes in the 100m and her favoured 200m are world-class, which was highlighted with a silver and gold medal at the 2017 Commonwealth Youth Games.

 She competed at the world championships in London running in the heats of the 200m in the lane next to the reigning champion Dafne Shippers who went on to defend her title.

-Riley made history with sprint double at the 2018 Australian championships.
+Riley made history with a sprint double at the 2018 Australian championships.

 That time, run into a stiff 1.7m/sec headwind, puts her in illustrious company.
-Only two other Australian junior women have run faster, SAHOF Legend Raelene Boyle (22.74sec) and Jenny Lamy (22.88sec), and they ran those times at altitude to win the silver and bronze medals at the Mexico City Olympics in 1968.
+Only two other Australian junior women have run faster, Sport Australia Hall of Fame Legend Raelene Boyle (22.74sec) and Jenny Lamy (22.88sec), and they ran those times at altitude to win the silver and bronze medals at the Mexico City Olympics in 1968.

 Day also won the inaugural Betty Cuthbert Medal following the Championships.